 So what you do is, put the camera in live view, then push the focus to magnify button to check your focus and you’re good to go.
 The focus magnification is also very quick and responsive so I would be very comfortable shooting with manual lenses on this camera for that reason.
 For these shots, I was using the Helios 44-7 at f2.

-Unfortunately, Canon does not offer focus peaking or any other focus assist for using manual lenses.
+Unfortunately, Canon does not offer focus peaking or any other focus assistance for using manual lenses.
 So if you’re shooting wide open or with a very shallow depth of field, you will need to zoom in to check focus.
-Actually, that’s not completely true, they have a green focus dot in the OVF that lets you know when you hit proper focus, I never really loved this though.
+Actually, that’s not completely true, They have a green focus dot in the OVF that lets you know when you hit proper focus, I never really loved this though.

 Canon 6D Mark II Review | Bottom Line